buildbot/buildbot/master/docs/developer/utils.rst

     This class also fixes a bug with Twisted's implementation of ``stopService`` which ignores failures in the ``stopService`` process.
     With :py:class:`AsyncMultiService`, any errors in a child's ``stopService`` will be propagated to the parent's ``stopService`` method.

+.. class:: AsyncService

+    This class is similar to :py:class:`twisted.application.service.Service`, except that its ``setServiceParent`` method will return a Deferred.
+    That Deferred will fire after the ``startService`` method has completed, if the service was started because the new parent was already running.

 .. index:: Service utilities; ClusteredService